200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-07-PaladinandHeathen.md

 4 affection is in love.
 Pick Themes- Paladin: three Virtues; Heathen: three Ideals.

 The path is long.
-Between obstacles, look into each other’s eyes.
+Between obstacles, look into each otherâ€™s eyes.
 Talk.

 First obstacle: Heathen describes the obstacle.